CncAnon1/TurboFinetuneRP/README.md

 pip install -r requirements.txt
 ```

-Then go to `modules/config.py` and change the OpenAI API key to a working one.
+Then go to `modules/key.py` and change the OpenAI API key to your working one.

 Then you have to collect enough (at least 10) chat examples.
 I'd recommend you to generate them with a high-quality model like GPT-4, because if you use output from a bad model, Turbo is not going to get better at RP.